LehuyH/slasho/docs/README.md

 <img alt="Slash commands working!" align="center" src="https://raw.githubusercontent.com/LehuyH/slasho/main/.github/slashcommand.png" />

 Nice!
-It only took use a couple of lines to get slash commands working with Slasho.
+It only took you a couple of lines to get slash commands working with Slasho.

 ### Adding Options to Commands
 Let's configure our ping command to collect some options from the user.
 Underneath the ping command's description, add the following